mark2devel/mark2/INSTALL.md

 This should suffice:

-    $ sudo apt-get install python-dev python-pip python-twisted-core python-twisted-web python-twisted-words
+    $ sudo apt-get install python-dev python-pip
-    $ sudo pip install psutil urwid feedparser
+    $ sudo pip install -r requirements.txt

 ### centos

 CentOS and some other distros ship an older version of python.
-First check you have python 2.7:
+First check you have python 2.6 or 2.7:

+    $ python2.6 -V
     $ python2.7 -V

+If at least one of them works, you should be able to do:

+    $ sudo yum install python-devel
+    $ sudo easy_install pip
+    $ sudo pip install -r requirements.txt

-If you get "command not found", you need to install python 2.7.
+Otherwise, you need to install python 2.7.
 A decent guide for centos is [located here](http://toomuchdata.com/2012/06/25/how-to-install-python-2-7-3-on-centos-6-2/).
 Be sure to follow the instructions for installing distribute also.